k00mi/gitaly/README.md

 1. No longer mount the NFS shares (possible because of Git RPC)
 1. Remove gitlab git from Gitlab Rails
 1. Move to active-active with Git Ketch, with this we can read from any node, greatly reducing the number of IOPS on the leader.
-1. Move to the most performant and cost effective cloud (easier because of active-active replication) Consider local storage, for example AWS has 24 x 2,000 GB (48 TB), this move is possible because with active active we can replicate across availability zones.
+1. Move to the most performant and cost effective cloud (easier because of active-active replication).
+Consider local storage, for example AWS has 24 x 2,000 GB (48 TB), this move is possible because with active active we can replicate across availability zones.